 What Will Happen To Your Dog When You’re Gone?

 Don’t forget about your dog when writing your will.
-Many pets end up being fought over or neglected completely because specific instructions were not left regarding their care.
+Many pets end up being fought over or neglected completely because specific instructions were not given regarding their care.
 Include a clause that clearly directs your loved ones on what to do with your dog so that he’s well taken care of.
-There are charities what will care for your dog in the event of your death too.
+There are charities that will care for your dog in the event of your death too.

 Final Considerations About Your First Dog